jesselawson/campfirejs/readme.md

 The bones compiler works by parsing `main.bn`, then parsing each other `*.bn` file that it counters by walking through files as they are linked.
-It is organized by command---e.g., `build.rs` in the project's root handles the `bones build` command, `publish.rs` handles the `bones publish` command, etc.
+It is organized by command -- e.g., `build.rs` in the project's root handles the `bones build` command, `publish.rs` handles the `bones publish` command, etc.

 # Roadmap